marcodelapierre/illumina-nf/README.md

   -profile zeus --slurm_account='pawsey0001'
 ```

-If you need to use the reverse-complement of a reference sequence or contig, just append the suffix `/rc` to its ID.
+If you need to use the reverse-complement of a reference sequence or contig, just append the suffix `/rc`, or `_rc`, to its ID.

 ### Multiple inputs at once